Social issues in Vietnam: Rural poverty

-Child Poverty
+Child poverty

 Child poverty declined from 65.2% in the 1993 to 26.7% in 2004.
-The Survey on Household Living Standards data set from 2008 showed that 1 in 3 children in Vietnam is poor.
-Despite the drop, child poverty remains much higher than the national poverty rate.
-Many children lack access to the basic necessities of food, water, education and sanitation.
-This is especially so in rural areas.
+The Survey on Household Living Standards data set from 2008 showed that 1 in 3 children in Vietnam were poor.
+Despite the drop, child poverty remained much higher than the national poverty rate.
+Many children lacked access to the basic necessities of food, water, education and sanitation, especially in rural areas.

-The government and United Nations Children’s Fund (UNICEF) developed a multidimensional approach to tackle child poverty.
-“If children grow up in poverty, they are more likely to be poor in adulthood as well.
-Reducing child poverty will, therefore, not only improve children’s lives today, but also contribute to reducing adult poverty in the long run”. stated Jesper Morch, UNICEF Representative in Vietnam.
+The government and United Nations Children's Fund (UNICEF) developed a multidimensional approach to tackle child poverty.
+Jesper Morch, UNICEF Representative in Vietnam, said "If children grow up in poverty, they are more likely to be poor in adulthood as well.
+Reducing child poverty will, therefore, not only improve children's lives today, but also contribute to reducing adult poverty in the long run".